 - Effective cooling system in hot weather.

-- High-quality cloud sheet has a boxed cavity to keep the cooling or warming to just one side of the bed.
+- Optional cloud sheet with a boxed cavity keeps the cooling or warming to one side.

-- Can pre-program temperature changes throughout the night.
+- Can program temperature changes throughout the night.

 - Works with any bed, easy to install and maintain.